SwissTonyStark/GameMindsDT/README.md

 Let's continue with what we will see next.
 <!-- He afegit format al text , feel free d'afegir text
-Reinforcement learning is a particular branch of machine learning that endows an agent with the ability to learn through the perception and interpretation of the environment in which it is situated.
-Within the environment, the agent has a reward function associated with how it acts, so the main goal of the agent is to maximize this function.
-In general cases, RL algorithms are said to be online, meaning that an agent's policy is trained by interacting directly with the environment.
-The agent learns iteratively, where in each iteration it receives observations from the environment, performs a possible action based on what was observed, and finally obtains a reward and the next state.
-Therefore, if an environment for simulations is not available, one must be built, which is complex and costly.
-On the other hand, in offline RL, the agent uses data collected by humans or even by other agents, and therefore, there is no need to interact with the environment.
-The metadata is commonly saved as sequences.
-In this case, the main problem is the data: having poor quality or insufficient data causes the learning of the agent's policy to be less than optimal.
 -->
 # Table of Contents
 - [Objectives and Hypothesis](#objectives-and-hypothesis)